Where to Find the Best Fried Chicken in Auckland for 2023

 THE PIE PIPER, KARANGAHAPE ROAD

 Best known for immensely sweet dessert pies and doughnuts that bite like a pillow and radiate with florescent glaze, The Pie Piper's American roots run deep with patriotic offerings like Philly cheesesteak sandwiches, biscuits and gravy and fried chicken.
-The chicken here is Southern style — salty, crispy and moist.
+The fried bird here is Southern style — salty, crispy and moist.
 It's best paired with buttermilk biscuits, ranch dressing, cheese and iceberg lettuce.